Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Methodology

 \subsection{Limitations of WBCE}

 The WBCE loss is widely used in ED to address the extreme class imbalance between edge and non-edge pixels.
-By weighting positive (edge) samples more heavily, it encourages models to detect rare edge pixels, thereby improving recall.
-However, WBCE tends to produce blurred edge maps with textural noise, due to:

-\begin{itemize} \item Pixels near true edges often exhibit similar features as edge ones, making them prone to misclassification. \item WBCE assigns low weights to these negative samples, treating them as less important, despite their perceptual significance. \item Their overall contribution to the loss is small due to their sparsity, diminishing their influence during training. \end{itemize}
+By assigning greater weights to positive (edge) samples, WBCE enhances recall by emphasizing rare edge pixels.
+However, it often produces blurred and noisy edge maps because pixels near true edges exhibit similar features to edge ones and are therefore prone to misclassification.
+Yet, WBCE assigns low weights to these perceptually important negative samples, reducing their impact during optimization.
+As a result, these pixels contribute little to the overall loss, leading to weak suppression of textural regions and ultimately degraded perceptual sharpness.

-As a result, WBCE achieves high recall but often fails to provide crisp and clear edges, leading to over-predicted edge regions and degraded perceptual quality.
+Therefore, WBCE achieves high recall but often fails to generate visually sharp and perceptually consistent edges, leading to over-prediction and degraded visual quality.
+When applied to intelligent vision systems, this degradation weakens the reliability of structural features used for high-level reasoning or decision-making.